h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/service/RoleService.rst

 .. java:method:: public void removeRole(Integer id)
    :outertype: RoleService

-   Removes the role.
+   Removes the role by its id.

-   :param id: the id
+   :param id: the role id